hugomg/lullaby/README.md

 And now the biggest cons:

 * Lullaby is fairly verbose.
-Its better suited for documents with lots of tags and little raw text and where you need to do lots of iterations or conditionals.
+Its better suited for documents with lots of tags and little raw text and where you need to do lots of iteration or conditionals.
 If all you need is to insert a couple of values into a big document with lots of text then all those anonymous functions for the nested tags start becoming a lot of noise.

 * Lullaby does not attempt to enforce a strict model-view separation, as [Cosmo](http://cosmo.luaforge.net/), [Mustache](http://mustache.github.io/) or [StringTemplate](http://www.stringtemplate.org/) attempt to.
 Its your responsibility as the programmer to keep the business logic out of your Lullaby templates or they could easily become an unmaintainable mess.